solyard/weasel/README.md

 ![Image](weasel.png)

-Telegram bot for Prometheus Alertmanager
+Bot for Prometheus Alertmanager

 ---

-**Weasel** - it's a simple Telegram Bot for Alertmanager that can recieve alerts and transfer it to telegram with templating feature and MARKDOWN support by Telegram
+**Weasel** - it's a simple Bot for Alertmanager that can recieve alerts and transfer it to telegram with templating feature and MARKDOWN support

 ---